mouseless/learn-css/css/image-container/image-container.md

 ### Variable Size Container

-Using an image inside a variable size containers such as flex or grid needs a different approachthan the fixed size container.
+Using an image inside a variable size containers such as flex or grid needs a different approach than the fixed size container.
 If we simply use full width or height, we may see the container expanding fully to match the size of the child image.

-In order to prevent this, we should prevent the overflow.
+In order to overcome this, we should prevent the overflow of the container.

 ```css
 .grid .grid-item {